monnky/ComfyUI-Story2Video/README.md

 ##Format start##

 Character Descriptions

 1. Mira the Rabbit, Female, [HUMANOID]
 Age 10, Small rabbit girl with soft silver fur and bright, expressive amber eyes.
 Wears a brown traveler's tunic, dark brown boots, and a small leather satchel over her hip.
 Curious, brave, impatient, and always asking questions.

 2. Oliver the Turtle, Male, [HUMANOID]
 Age 11, Full Turtle head boy with a deep green shell featuring intricate golden vine patterns.
 Wears flowing earth-toned green robes and carries a rolled parchment map under his arm.
 Wise, thoughtful, and moves slowly.

+Objects Descriptions

+Bronze Lantern, [OBJECT]
+A tarnished bronze lantern with an etched vine pattern circling its base, a curved iron handle, and a thick glass pane clouded with age.
+Glows with a faint amber light when active.

+Rolled Parchment Map, [OBJECT]
+An aged, yellowed parchment map tied with a frayed brown cord, its edges soft and curling, inked with faded trail markings in dark brown ink.

 Scene 1 The Attic Discovery
 Location "The Attic of Willow Hollow Cottage"